-Non-skilled needs include assistance with activities of daily living (ADL’s) like bathing, dressing, and eating.
+Non-skilled needs include assistance with activities of daily living (ADLs) like bathing, dressing, and eating.
 This may also be called custodial care.

-Skilled home care is usually provided on a short term, transitional basis.
+Skilled home care is usually provided on a short-term, transitional basis.
 Many individuals are referred to home care after a hospitalization or a new medical diagnosis to aid in the transition between hospital and home and to provide a vital link between the home and the medical team providing care for the patient.
 Homecare providers are the eyes and ears of the medical team in the field.
 They report findings, signs, symptoms, and concerns to the medical team and can help identify issues that may impact a patient’s well-being between office visits.

 What is home infusion?

 Another important thing to know about infusion care is that a nurse will not be coming out to administer every dose of treatment.
 It is expected that the patient or caregiver will learn how to manage the home IV needs independently.
 Also, the same "homebound" rules for home care do not always apply to home infusion cases.
 You won’t necessarily be hooked up to a huge IV pole to wheel around your house.
-Many home infusion pumps now fit in a backpack or hip pack and allow you to continue to live an independent life outside of the hospital or infusion center, regardless of the need for IV therapy.
+Many home infusion pumps now fit in a backpack or hip pack and allow you to continue living an independent life outside of the hospital or infusion center, regardless of the need for IV therapy.